jimsimonz/UE5MMExample/README.md

 And hopefully this will spare other developers the headaches surrounding unreal and modding.
 And probably hundreds of hours of research too.

-I expect to upload polished version 1 of the project by the end of this year.
+I expect to upload a polished version 1 of the project by the end of this year.

 https://forums.unrealengine.com/t/ue5-mod-manager/1329604/19